5 Software Overview

 Using Variables

-To use a variable in the routine, click the “Fx” button in the given area of the step.
+To use a variable in the routine, click the “Fx expressions” button in the given area of the step.
 There are several sets of variables available.

 Expressions Reference: Help menu on how to construct expressions